Clinical and Molecular Hepatology

 1. Title page

 Provide a concise title.
 List the full names of all authors and their institutional affiliation.
 In a multi-authored work involving more than a single institution, indicate individual affiliation by means of superscript Arabic numbers.
 Indicate a change of address in a similar fashion.
 List the footnotes to the title page.
-Provide the contact information for the corresponding author (name, address, telephone number, fax number and e-mail address), and running title.
+Provide the contact information for the corresponding author (name, address, telephone number, fax number, e-mail address and Orcid ID), and running title (Less than 50 characters).
 All abbreviations should be explained in this page (e.g. AFP, alpha fetoprotein; ALT, alanine aminotransferase).
 Clinical and Molecular Hepatology employs a system to screen plagiarism (CrossRef).
 When submitting your manuscript to this journal, you accept that your manuscript may be screened for plagiarism against previously published material.